ITR Filing Deadline Missed?

 Q- What is the selling price of the gold bonds?

 The nominal value of Gold Bonds shall be in Indian Rupees.
-It is fixed on the basis of simple average of closing price of gold of 999 purity.
-The same is published by the India Bullion and Jewelers Association Limited, for the last 3 business days of the week preceding the subscription period.
-A person subscribing online and making payment in digital mode gets subscription at Rs 50 lower than the actual value for each gram.
+It is fixed on the basis of a simple average of the closing price of gold of 999 purity.
+The same is published by the India Bullion and Jewelers Association Limited for the last 3 business days of the week preceding the subscription period.
+A person subscribing online and making payment in digital mode gets a subscription at Rs 50 lower than the actual value for each gram.

 Q- Will RBI publish the rate of gold bonds every day?

-No, the RBI does not publish gold prices everyday.
-Instead, the price for the relevant tranche is announced on Reserve Bank of India’s official website two days before the issue opens.
+No, the RBI does not publish gold prices every day.
+Instead, the price for the relevant tranche is announced on the Reserve Bank of India’s official website two days before the issue opens.

 Q- What amount will I get on redemption of SGB?

-The redemption value of gold bonds will be based upon the simple average of closing price of gold of 999 purity.
-Which is to be taken for previous 3 business days from the date of repayment.
+The redemption value of gold bonds will be based upon the simple average of the closing price of gold of 999 purity, which is to be taken for the previous 3 business days from the date of repayment.
 It is to be published by the India Bullion and Jewelers Association Limited.
-The amount will be transferred to the bank account and in indian rupees.
+The amount will be transferred to the bank account in Indian rupees.

 Q- What is the SGB redemption procedure?

-• The application for redemption can in no case be filed for later than one day before the coupon date.
+• In case of premature redemption, the application can be filed for later than one day before the coupon date.

 • On successful acceptance of the application, redemption proceeds will be credited to the bank account of the investor.

-• If any changes have taken place in the particulars like bank account number, email ids, etc then the investor must intimate the bank/SHCIL/PO promptly.
+• If any changes have taken place in the particulars like bank account number, email IDs, etc, then the investor must inform the bank/SHCIL/PO promptly.

 Q- Can SGB be gifted to a relative or friend on some occasion?

-If your friend or relative fulfills the eligibility criteria then these bonds can be gifted or transferred on their names.
+If your friend or relative fulfills the eligibility criteria, then these bonds can be gifted or transferred to their names.
 The transfer procedure shall be governed by the provisions of the Government Securities Act 2006 and the Government Securities Regulations 2007 before maturity.
 It shall be done by execution of an instrument of transfer.
 The same is available with the issuing agents.

 Q- Whether nomination can be made for these investments?

-Yes, nomination facility is available as per the Government Securities Act 2006 and Government Securities Regulations, 2007.
-A nomination form is attached with the Application form.
-A NRI can be nominee and as a result can get SGB transferred on his own name but
+Yes, a nomination facility is available as per the Government Securities Act 2006 and Government Securities Regulations 2007.
+A nomination form is attached to the Application form.
+An NRI can be a nominee and, as a result, can get SGB transferred in his own name but -

 1. The NRI investor will be required to hold the security till early redemption or till maturity; and